AKD08/MMP-Very-Early-Beta/README.md

 |✔️ | ❌ |

 ⚠ `Code Release VERY Soon`
 ⚠ `Full will be released when the application reaches v5`
+⚠ `Installer takedown release of v4.7`

 ---